Diary Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: Diary

-Quick Plot Summary: Released in 2006, Diary is a Thriller, Horror film directed by Oxide Pang Chun.
+Quick Plot Summary: Released in 2006, Diary is a Thriller, Horror film directed by Oxide Pang Chun, written by Pang Pak-Sing.
 The narrative builds tension through unpredictable twists and keeps audiences guessing until the final reveal.
-This summary provides a scannable look at the movie's central conflict involving Charlene Choi Chuek-Yin.
+It provides a scannable look at the movie's central conflict involving Charlene Choi Chuek-Yin as Leung Wing-na.

 Ending Explained: Diary

-The final moments of Diary reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Diary reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Diary?